chrisbrownell/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
 What color stripes are on a 100 Ohm resistor?**

+Brown - Black - Black (Our resistors have a red tolerance line which is a little confusing.)

 **b.
 What do you have to do to light your LED?**

+Press and hold the button.
+See picture.

 ## Part C. Blink a LED using Arduino